Home of English Grammar

 7. The schools cancelled the classes after the thunderstorm so that students could be safe.

-8. Due to / owing to / because of his long legs, he is a good basketball player.
+8. All of the above his long legs, he is a good basketball player.

 9. Companies don’t want to invest in countries where taxes are high.
 Therefore increasing taxes will affect the economy.